hazelcast/hazelcast/hazelcast-documentation/src/Logging.md

 ```
 Through the `LoggingService`, you can get the current used ILogger implementation and log your own messages, too.

-<font color='red'>***Note***:</font> *If you are not using command line for configuring logging, you should be careful about Hazelcast classes.
+***NOTE:*** *If you are not using command line for configuring logging, you should be careful about Hazelcast classes.
 They may be defaulted to `jdk` logging before newly configured logging is read.
 When logging mechanism is selected, it will not change.*

 <br></br>